Toronto housing market

 The Condominium Market: A Case Study

 The trend of rising inventory and sluggish sales is particularly pronounced in the condominium market.
-In a recent comment in the Global News John Lusink, president of Right at Home Realty, Canada’s largest independent housing brokerage firm, notes that the current supply of condos in Toronto would typically take more than five months to sell.
+In a recent comment, John Lusink, president of Right at Home Realty, noted that the current supply of condos in Toronto would typically take more than five months to sell.
 This figure underscores the depth of the inventory glut and the challenges facing sellers.

 Lusink describes the situation as a “buyers’ market with no buyers.”
 Despite the increased supply, the market lacks active buyers, creating a challenging environment for those looking to sell.
 The Toronto Regional Real Estate Board reports that listings have risen by almost 25% in the first three months of 2024 compared to the same period a year ago.
 Meanwhile, sales have edged up by only 5.3%, further highlighting the disparity between supply and demand.